 Author Cary J. Griffith also wrote Opening Goliath: Danger and Discovery in Caving.
 As in "Lost in the Wild," Griffith weaves together two separate incidents, "showing the dangers experienced by both groups--one highly prepared and experienced and the other tragically ill equipped."
 (Amazon.com)

-An End To The Story
+An End To a SAR Story

-Just a brief post to let you know that the body of missing hiker, 20 year-old Bryce Gillies, was located this morning in the Bonita Creek drainage on the north side of Grand Canyon.
+Just a brief post to let you know that the body of missing hiker, 20-year-old Bryce Gillies, was located this morning in the Bonita Creek drainage on the north side of Grand Canyon.
 He was found at the top of a 100-foot pour-off after personal items, including a backpack, had been discovered nearby.

 Here's the breaking news article from the Arizona Daily Sun: Body of Missing Backpacker Found.